javmart/zero-to-qed/README.md

 # From Zero to QED

-*An informal introduction to formality.*
+*An informal introduction to formality in Lean 4.*

-A best-effort knowledge transfer for learning Lean 4 the hard way.

 ## Read